Join us for the Graduate GIS Programs Information Session May 7 at 12 p.m. PT Register Today

 Archaeology and GIS

-Geographic Information Science (GIS) has made a major impact in fields like the earth sciences and historical research by opening new avenues for discovery and providing a new perspective on the world around us.
+Geographic information science (GIS) has made a monumental impact in fields like the earth sciences and historical research.
 Archaeologists were among the earliest adopters of GIS, beginning to utilize geospatial technology for projects in the 1980s.
-Though older software could be challenging to use, GIS mapping was an intuitive fit in a field focused on exploring human history through the recovery of artifacts and architecture.
+Since then, GIS has continued to change archeology approaches for the better, opening new avenues for discovery and providing a new perspective on the world around us.

 Request Brochure

 Fill out the information below to learn more about the University of Southern California’s GIS Graduate Programs and download a free brochure.
-If you have any additional questions, please call 877-650-9054 to speak to an enrollment advisor.
+If you have any additional questions, please call 213-325-2474 to speak to an enrollment specialist.

 University of Southern California has engaged AllCampus to help support your educational journey.
 AllCampus will contact you shortly in response to your request for information.
 About AllCampus.
 Privacy Policy.
 You may opt out of receiving communications at any time.